-Your artwork for Bob Dylan’s Greatest Hits album was inspired by Marcel Duchamp’s self-portrait.
+Marcel Duchamp's self-portrait inspired your artwork for Bob Dylan's Greatest Hits album.
 Can you briefly outline your creative process for this project?

 How do you continue to find new ideas?

-The problem really is that there are too many new ideas.
-The question is how do you avoid new ideas as well as deal with the ones you know and make them deeper and more penetrating and more significant.
-The new is not always the most beneficial realm although in many areas of communication the new is useful because it engages people or surprises people or compels them to ask, what was that question?
+The problem is that there are too many new ideas.
+The question is, how do you avoid new ideas as well as deal with the ones you know and make them more profound and more penetrating and more significant.
+The new is not always the most beneficial realm.
+However, in many areas of communication, the new is useful because it engages people or surprises people or compels them to ask, what was that question?
 In any case, the question of finding new ideas is irrelevant.

 Do you ever suffer from creative block?
 And if so, what do you do to overcome it?

-How can a designer find the courage to balance commercial pressure with being original and truly creative?
+How can a designer find the courage to balance commercial pressure with being original and genuinely creative?

 In a digital era, when "persuasion" has become a dirty word – how does a designer factor in ethics when the client is demanding more clicks and engagement?